 4.5.4.
-Quality Control samples consisted of three method blanks and three sets of LCS/LCSD.
+Quality Control samples consisted of one method blank and one set of LCS/LCSD.
 No sample was designated to be spiked as MS/MSD.
 The full herbicides target list was spiked and reported for LCS/LCSD.
 Percent recoveries (%R) were within established QC limits